 - Pre-op Conferences

 In addition, Pediatric Conferences are held biweekly, while the Journal Club and Morbidity and Mortality Conference (with Root Cause Analysis Assessment) are held monthly.

 The Department of Urology also hosts a two-day visiting professorship by an internationally renowned urologist (Harry M. Spence Visiting Professor), typically held in the spring.

-The Paul C. Peters Symposium, a three-day conference held in January, involves all faculty members in addition to three to four visiting faculty.
+The Paul C. Peters Symposium, a three-day conference held in January, involves all faculty members and three to four visiting faculty.
 Residents participate in all aspects of these annual meetings.